 Watch: Social media break 'improves mental health'

 Signs and symptoms that could indicate a mental health struggle

-“Look out for a child that isolates themselves from friends and family, and a constant low mood and lack of energy that may manifest in struggling to do anything other than the minimum they have to do every day,” explains Dr Hayley van Zwanenberg, child and adolescent psychiatrist based at the Priory’s Wellbeing Centre in Oxford.
+"Look out for a child that isolates themselves, and a constant low mood and lack of energy that may manifest in struggling to do anything other than the minimum they have to do every day," explains Dr Hayley van Zwanenberg, child and adolescent psychiatrist based at the Priory’s Wellbeing Centre in Oxford.

 Lack of motivation

 Dr van Zwanenberg also recommends parents look out for their child’s dwindling motivation such as abandoning extra-curricular activities and hobbies.
 "And negative thoughts like: 'I’m a boring person and rubbish at everything'."

 According to Dr van Zwanenberg some depressed children may also show changes in appetite (either not hungry or comfort-eating) and poor concentration.